How Unexpected Medicare Drug Prices Can Derail Even The Most Comprehensive Financial Plan

 How Caribou Helped Rob and Laura Plan for Medicare Drug Prices

 Once we uncovered the expense, Kim’s planning team quickly got to work evaluating the planning possibilities, while Caribou researched the options for the Medicare drug prices.
-Our team researched patent expiration dates, options for different drug delivery methods that would be covered by Medicare, and pricing for the drug from non-US pharmacies.
+Our team researched patent expiration dates, options for different drug delivery methods that would be covered by Medicare, and pricing for the drug from non-U.S. pharmacies.

 Because of Caribou’s work, Kim was able to help this couple avoid what could have been a disastrous financial surprise for them.
 This planning was done months in advance of their Medicare transition date, so the couple had the appropriate time to digest the finding and plan accordingly with Kim.